tashtemirlan/pokeMaster/README.md

 ---

+## 🌳 Project Ideology

+As a lifelong Pokémon enthusiast, I set out to create a Pokémon game that captures the excitement of capturing, training, and exploring with any Pokémon you’ve ever dreamed of.
+This project is entirely free, works offline, and provides users with the freedom to save or retrieve their progress from the cloud seamlessly.

+### Project Highlights

+- **📖 Pokédex Tracking**: Track your personal journey through the Pokédex, seeing all Pokémon you’ve encountered or captured along the way.
+- **🎲 Map Screen - The Pokémon Roulette**: An interactive roulette on the map screen gives users the chance to obtain new Pokémon randomly—spin the wheel and see which Pokémon is destined to join your team!
+- **🎒 Inventory Management**: Take full control of your Pokémon on the inventory screen, where you can add or remove team members, view detailed stats, evolve Pokémon, or even release them back into the wild.
+Your Pokémon journey is truly in your hands!
+- **🏆 Challenge Screen**: Step up and prove your strength by battling against the most formidable gym leaders and contest champions.
+Earn stars, unlock achievements, and aim to be legendary in the Pokémon world!

+### Screens Overview

+1. **🏪 Store Screen**: Visit the store to purchase Poké Balls and view your current inventory of essential items.
+2. **🎒 User Inventory**: View and manage all your Pokémon and items here—organize your team and prepare for adventure!
+3. **🗺️ Map Page**: Explore the world map to search for locations and discover Pokémon from every region.
+4. **⚔️ Challenge Page**: Test your might against the strongest opponents and cement your place as a champion.
+5. **📚 Pokédex Page**: Your ultimate guide to the Pokémon world!
+Track all Pokémon, read detailed information, and see which ones you've yet to encounter.

+---

 ## 📷 Images and GIFs
 All Pokémon images and GIFs are stored within the project under two main directories: